robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ## Statements

-Note: all statments start with an introductory keyword.
+Note: all statements start with an introductory keyword.

 ### Local Constants

-Local constants have the same syntax as global constants except they are introduce with the `let` keyword.
+Local constants have the same syntax as global constants except they are introduced with the `let` keyword.
 All these statements are equivalent:

 ```
 let a_local_const u64 = 7_u64